-As has long been the case, the Toronto Maple Leafs were looking to upgrade their blue-line through free agency in the summer of 2008.
-In order to address their need, the Leafs signed Jeff Finger to a four year contract worth $14 million dollars.
+As has long been the case, the Toronto Maple Leafs were looking to upgrade their blue line through free agency in the summer of 2008.
+In order to address their need, the Maple Leafs signed Jeff Finger to a four-year contract worth $14 million.

-Having only played one full season in the NHL before signing with the Leafs, it is a wonder as to why Toronto offered $3.5 million per season to a player who had yet to prove his place in the NHL.
+Having only played one full season in the NHL before signing with the Maple Leafs, it is a wonder as to why Toronto offered $3.5 million per season to a player who had yet to prove his place in the NHL.
 Finger had spent two seasons with the Avalanche, playing 22 games in 2006-07 and 71 games in 2007-08.
-In those 93 career NHL games, Finger had only scored 24 points, but was becoming known league wide for his strong defensive play.
+In those 93 career NHL games, Finger had only scored 24 points but was becoming known league-wide for his strong defensive play.

-When the 2008-09 season finally began, the Leafs were hoping Finger would be a strong defensive defenseman.
-In 66 games, Finger set his NHL career high with 23 points, yet failed to live up to the hype in terms of his strong play in the defensive end, play which found Finger watching the Leafs from the press box on more than a few occasions.
+When the 2008-09 season finally began, the Maple Leafs were hoping Finger would be a strong defensive defenseman.
+In 66 games, Finger set his NHL career high with 23 points, yet failed to live up to the hype in terms of his strong play in the defensive end.
+That found Finger watching the games from the press box on more than a few occasions.
 In his second season, Finger effectively played himself out of the lineup.
 His poor play limited him to 39 games with Leafs, in which he contributed 10 points.